MakerBogans/roadkill/README.md

 - Nylon or printed washers should be used to protect the mounting holes due to the proximity of the traces to the holes.
 - LED port is designed for neopixels and uses a common 5V rail with the filament sensor port.
 - Probe port has a 24V power rail derived from the heater.
-- <b>Do not connect a wire between the MCU and the Roadkill probe port, this will result in backfeeding 24V into the MCU</b>
+- <b>Do not connect a wire between the MCU and the Roadkill probe port for V, this will result in backfeeding 24V into the MCU.
+V is provided from the Heater</b>

 ## BOM